Preparing Your Space

 Recommended Table & Chair Arrangements

 The best setup allows our artist, Linda, to be within arm's reach of each participant, providing personalized guidance and attention.
-For groups less than 18 people, we recommend the following configurations:
+For groups up to 12 people, we recommend the following configurations:

 U SHAPE